 Community empowerment is absolutely essential if we want the projects we implement to work out in the long term.
 For every project we develop, we train infrastructure maintenance and management committees.

-Alexandre Giraud, Director of Operations
+Alexandre Giraud, CEO

 SOLIDARITÉS INTERNATIONAL works in collaboration with communities, civil society and governments in order to find the right, long-term solutions for problems encountered.
 Our priority is to ensure that those involved locally are able to continue the work started as part of a project, once the organization withdraws.